kWeissenow/EMBER3D/README.md

 conda activate EMBER3D
 ```

-If you use CUDA 11, you can use the provided requirements.txt to install dependencies:
+If you use CUDA 11, you can use the provided requirements.txt to install dependencies (taking a couple of minutes on a normal desktop computer, depending on internet connectivity):
 ```
 pip install -r requirements.txt
 ```